How To Deploy Grafana Loki and Save Data to MinIO

 Now that you understand how to configure Loki, Promtail and your Docker environment, please follow these steps to configure and run the demo environment.
 The following steps use the

-promtail-local-config.yaml described above.
+loki.yaml and the default Promtail configuration to demonstrate how Loki works with MinIO.
 After downloading our files, edit them for your environment.

 Clone this repository https://github.com/cniackz/loki: